Racism in Israel: Arab-Jewish riots

 In 2008, a series of riots broke out in Acre, after an Arab motorist and his teenage son drove into a predominantly Jewish neighborhood during Yom Kippur, the holiest day in the Jewish religion, to visit relatives.
 According to police, their car's windows were down and music was blaring.
 Police spokesperson Eran Shaked said that "this was a provocation... we believe he was intoxicated.
 This was a deliberate act".
 An incorrect rumor spread among the Arab residents that the driver had been killed, prompting calls from local mosques to avenge his death.
 Arabs rioted in the city center, smashing shop windows, vandalizing vehicles, and throwing rocks at people going to or from Yom Kippur prayers, chanting "Death to the Jews" and "If you come out of your homes, you will die".
 Israeli Police forcibly dispersed the rioters with tear gas and stun grenades.
 As soon as the Yom Kippur fast ended, about 200 Jewish residents rioted in Acre's Arab neighborhoods, torching homes, vandalizing property, and forcing dozens of families to flee.
 Riots and retaliations by both sides continued for four days.
-Haaretz editorialized that that year's "Yom Kippur will be infamous for the violent, racist outburst by Jews against Arabs within Israel".

 During the course of monitoring elections in 2009, a Member of the Knesset (MK) replaced another Jewish election monitor at the Israeli-Arab town of Umm al-Fahm, who was prevented by police from entering the city because of threats by local Arabs on his life.
-As soon as the MK began to perform his duties, an Israeli-Arab mob rioted outside attacking the guards and shouts of “Death to the Jews” could be heard.
+As soon as the MK began to perform his duties, an Israeli-Arab mob rioted outside attacking the guards and shouts of "Death to the Jews" could be heard.
 Israeli Police arrested five rioters.